flutter/engine/e2etests/web/regular_integration_tests/README.md

 This directory is for Flutter Web engine integration tests that does not need a specific configuration.
 If an integration test needs specialized app configuration (e.g. PWA vs non-PWA packaging), please create another directory under e2etests/web.
 Otherwise tests such as text_editing, history, scrolling, pointer events... should all go under this package.

 Tests can be run on both 'debug', 'release' and 'profile' modes.
-However 'profile' mode will shorten the error stack trace. 'release' mode is for testing release code, it does not run the `assert` checks.
+However 'profile'/'release' modes will shorten the error stack trace. 'release' mode is for testing release code.
 Use 'debug' mode for troubleshooting purposes and seeing full stack traces (if there is an error).
+For more details on build [modes](https://flutter.dev/docs/testing/build-modes).

 ## To run the application under test for troubleshooting purposes